 “There is a vibrant and exciting ecosystem of French players in Singapore ready to explore how the healthcare system of tomorrow can look like, and with this new platform, we hope to showcase their expertise and innovative solutions and encourage a structured discussion with local stakeholders on how we can collectively envision new and relevant solutions,” says Mrs Carine Lespayandel, Executive Director of the French Chamber of Commerce in Singapore.

-An initiative of the French Chamber of Commerce in Singapore, the Smart Health platform is accessible at www.smart-health.sg.
+An initiative of the French Chamber of Commerce in Singapore, find out more about the Smart Health platform at www.smart-health.sg.